MrTiddles192/ICT171-Assignment-2/Documentation.md

 ```

 # Assignment 2 - Cloud Server Project Documentation
+Created by Tom Dutch 34089911 for ICT171 Assignment 2: Cloud Server Project

 This documentation will contain a list of steps taken to deploy the cloud server, along with the development of the script on the website.